Skip to content

 Practical Solution: Accentuate Beats

-Use volume automation to emphasize certain hits, replicating the natural dynamics of a live drummer.
+Use volume automation to emphasize certain hits, replicating the fluctuations of a real drummer.

 Conclusion